bec-archer/SR80-Manuals/user-manual.md

 **If PASSED:**

-- **Regular items:** The item moves to **Tested** status and the detail screen stays open so the tester can enter cost right away (see next section).
-If the tester walks away without entering cost, the app will automatically return to the queue after the inactivity timeout (see "Auto-Return to Queue" below).
+- **Regular items:** The item moves to **Tested** status and the **Enter Cost** sheet opens automatically — no extra tap needed.
+Just type the cost and submit.
+If the tester dismisses the cost sheet or walks away without entering cost, the app will automatically return to the queue after the inactivity timeout (see "Auto-Return to Queue" below).
+The **Enter Cost** button stays visible on the item if they need to come back to it.
 - **Warranty items:** The cost is already locked at $0, so there's no cost entry step.
 The app shows a brief **"Warranty Complete!"** confirmation and immediately returns to the queue.
 Done.

 **If FAILED:**